 All of these small interactions add up over time.
 Otherwise known as social media engagement, you can nurture the relationship until they’re ready to book.
-So where should you add social media icons to your website?
+So where should you start placing social media icons on your website?

 - On the top or left side of a page